Aquatic-gg/docs/docs/sentinel/basic/actions/lookat.md

 ## LOOK AT

 Once looking at a model within bounds.
-This example hides a model but shows a different one.
+This example hides a model but shows a different one while sending a test message.

 ```yml
   look-at-actions: